GSA/resources.data.gov/pages/playbooks.md

 ---

-There are a number of playbook relevant to federal management and use, inbcluding the following:
+There are a number of playbook relevant to federal management and use, including the following:

 The [Data Governance Playbook]({{ site.baseurl }}/assets/documents/fds-data-governance-playbook.pdf) supports the Federal Data Strategy by helping agencies get started with prioritizing data governance and assessing maturity.